goodguyry/goodguyry.me/_posts/2016-01-29-introducing-dreambox.md

   url: http://wiki.dreamhost.com/Supported_and_unsupported_technologies
 ---

 [DreamBox](https://atlas.hashicorp.com/goodguyry/boxes/dreambox) is a Vagrant environment for DreamHost users.
-It replicates not only the package versions and server setup, but also the shared hosting setup, meaning any files that require a full path will work both locally and on your hosted server.
+It replicates not only the package versions and server setup, but also the shared hosting setup, meaning any files that require a full path will work both locally and on your server.

 To get started with DreamBox, run the following in Terminal: